mborn319/lucee-docs/docs/04.guides/04.cookbooks/24.Query-Handling/page.md

 * Use setDatasource() function to set the datasource.
 * Use setParams() function to set the param values.
 The value used is the same as we used in the tag.
+* Use setAttributes() function to specify that the result should be returned as an array of structs.
+All attributes from the [[tag-query]] tag are supported.

 ```query.execute()``` function returns detail of the component, ```query.execute().getResult()``` returns query result.